 Aside from having a place to call their own, crates can be extremely helpful for keeping a puppy out of trouble.
 While a Great Dane should never be left home alone all day, it’s expected that you’ll have to leave them home for short periods to run errands.
 Having a crate to help keep them out of trouble is key.

-For a more detailed explanation of benefits of crates, feel free to take a look at our crate article here.
+For a more detailed explanation of the benefits of crates, feel free to take a look at our crate article here.
 We also cover recommended crates that are built to hold even a full-grown Great Dane.

 #5 Get your Great Dane used to being handled

 Teaching your children to be respectful of your dog (Great Dane or otherwise) is really important.
-However, sometimes our little ones are simply to little to understand boundaries.
+However, sometimes our little ones are simply too little to understand boundaries.
 For this reason, it’s important to get your Great Dane used to being handled.

 Not in the sense of just being comfortable with receiving pets on the head, but being touched all over.
 Holding their paws, rubbing their belly, touching their face, and even massaging their ears.
 These are just some of the areas that some dogs are sensitive to being touched unless you get them used to it.